3dem/relion-documents/source/Reference/MovieCompression.rst

 To process an EER dataset, proceed as follows.
 This feature needs RELION >= 3.1.1.

-1. Decide how many (internal) frames to group into a fraction.
+1. Decide how many (raw) frames to group into a fraction.
+We call this ``EER fractionation``.

-    For example, if you have 1000 internal frames and group them by 30, you will get 33 fractions.
+    For example, if you have 1000 raw frames and group them by 30, you will get 33 fractions.
-    The remaining 10 (= 1000 - 30 * 33) frames will be ignored.
+    The remaining 10 (= 1000 - 30 * 33) last frames will be ignored.
     Too fine slicing leads to very slow processing and out of memory errors.

 2. Calculate how many e/A2 each fraction has.